This guide will walk you through setting up the GitHub integration.

 With your workspace created, the next step is to install the Orbit for GitHub app, which will sync your repos with your workspace.

-You can find GitHub in the list of Plug & Play Integrations on the Integrations page in your workspace's Settings
+You can find GitHub in the list the Integrations page in your workspace's Settings.

 The Orbit app will ask for Read-only permissions, and you can select which repos it will have access to.

 🚧 If you aren’t the admin of the GitHub organization, you won’t be able to install the app yourself, you’ll need to request it.
 Requesting it will send a message to the admins of the GitHub organization.
 Once they approve it, you’ll have the ability to attach it to your new workspace.

 If you choose "All", Orbit will connect to all public repositories.
 If you choose a specific set of repositories, public or private, Orbit will connect to those and those only.
 If you wish to have a hybrid of public and private repositories connected to Orbit, you'll need to choose "Only select repositories" and select all of the ones you're interested in.

 📘Tip: you can attach multiple GitHub orgs to an Orbit workspace